 While practicing and improving my style, I discovered that flashy, very dynamic paintings weren’t me.
-Not only did I think I couldn’t properly draw them, I was never 100% happy with them, with their energy.
-I like peaceful pieces and soft tones, but at times, some texture and also greyish and sepia tones.
+Not only did I think I couldn’t properly draw them,

 So it’s no wonder that most of my digital art is very quiet and that my favorite form of traditional art is watercolors or simple ink pens and markers!

 To know your style and what tools you like to work best with, you have to try them.

 You might not be perfect at them at first try, in truth, it’s very unlikely for it to happen.
 The first time you tried to cook, it probably didn’t go as well as it goes now, as always, you have to make a lot of tries and learn the tools and then you can figure out if you like it or not.

 Even with digital art this happens, there’s a ton of brushes you can use and some you’ll like right away and others not.
 And even if you found a favorite, later on, you might find a whole different style and texture you prefer.

 After some trials, whenever you find your favorite tools, use them and perfect them.